 When deciding what we should consider conservative and liberal, it’s important to note that the paradigm has shifted to the right.
 What now passes as “liberal” in political discourse was once considered centrist if not moderately conservative.
 It’s important to note this when considering whether a policy being discussed is really liberal.
 So to put this in context; Richard Nixon expanded government (and proposed more expansion, which was actually prevented by Congress) (read more), was a proponent of renewable energy (read more), and proposed universal health care (read more).
 While modern fiscal conservatives are pushing for privatizing social security, Harry S Truman once wrote such people off as being a fringe minority and stupid (read more).
 Grover Norquist, an important figure in the modern conservative movement has openly stated his ideal society reflects early America, as he describes as the “first 120 years, up until Teddy Roosevelt, when the socialists took over.” (read more).
 The Personal Responsibility and Work Opportunity Act, which scaled back welfare assistance, was passed under the Clinton administration (read more).
 The tax structure has become less progressive over the years.
 What used to be a top marginal tax rate of 94% is now 35% (see trend here).
 And for all the talk about runaway government and tax burden, both are much smaller in the US than in most other industrialized nations (compare here).

 This is rarely if ever revealed in the sound bytes and rhetorical battles that make up most of the political news coverage we see on network television.
-The user is left with no context from which to really draw a parallel from.
-The user if often left with the impression that taxes on the wealthy continually increase (and that the US is on this socialist spiral).
+The user is left with no context from which to really draw a parallel.
+The user is often left with the impression that taxes on the wealthy continually increase (and that the US is on this socialist spiral).
 Even the news outlets that are generally labeled as “liberal” rarely disclose this fact.

 This may be why there exists a disparity between the way people identify themselves and the policies they support.
 According to the Gallup poll, far more people consider themselves conservative (40%) than liberal (12%) (see Gallup poll).
-However, when asked about specific policies (like raising taxes on the rich, or unionization, which are considered socialist/populist policies by conservative media/pundits) the disparity disappears, and public opinion is closer to 50/50 (see Gallup poll on taxing the rich and unionization).
-The reason is likely that many of the hard working and honest people who don’t see these policies as liberal, think of the word liberal as synonymous with something that looks like a movement from the 70’s.
+However, when asked about specific policies (like raising taxes on the rich, unionization, health care for all…all of which are considered socialist/populist policies by conservative media/pundits) the disparity disappears, and public opinion is closer to 50/50 (see Gallup poll on taxing the rich and unionization).
+The reason is likely that many of the hardworking and honest people who don’t see these policies as liberal, think of the word liberal as synonymous with something that looks like a hippie movement from the 60’s.
 The word liberal has become somewhat taboo, and it’s the reason ‘liberals’ have begun to adopt the word progressive.